The Role of a Personal Injury Lawyer

 Attorneys who specialize in this area handle cases from inception through appeal.
 They perform tasks similar to most litigators.
 They investigate claims and screen potential clients to evaluate the merits of their cases.
 They gather evidence, formulate legal theories, and research case law.
 The job involves drafting pleadings, motions, and discovery requests, as well as interviewing and deposing witnesses.

 All these tasks contribute to trial preparation, but the job doesn't end there.
-Personal injury lawyers are their clients' advocates before and during the trial.
+Personal injury lawyers advocate for their clients before and during the trial.
 This can include counseling them as well as dealing with obstacles in the legal system and presented by their adversaries.

-Personal injury attorneys often juggle large caseloads—at least, this is the ideal.
-They work on tight deadlines and with sometimes demanding clients.
+Personal injury attorneys often juggle large caseloads and work on tight deadlines with sometimes demanding clients.
 But many lawyers find that the most rewarding aspect of personal injury practice is helping injured victims and their families receive justice.

 Personal injury lawsuits can be extremely complex, so these attorneys often specialize in certain niche types of cases.
 For example, someone who handles medical malpractice might specialize in breach births.
 Those who routinely litigate motor vehicle accidents might specialize in ATV rollover incidents.

-Lawyers can additionally become certified as specialists in civil trial advocacy by completing a specialty certification program accredited by the National Board of Legal Specialty Certification.
+Lawyers can additionally become certified as specialists in civil trial advocacy by completing a specialty certification program accredited by the National Board of Legal Specialty Certification (NBLSC).
 This is a non-profit organization accredited by the American Bar Association to provide board certification for attorneys.

 Many state bar associations also require that personal injury lawyers pass the Multistate Professional Responsibility Examination (MPRE).
 The MPRE focuses on professional behavior.
 Your state might also require that you take continuing education courses.

 Personal and Professional Skills